James1934/Weather-CLI-Gem/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/weather.

-And to use weather app you must type in your Terminal weather 31206 and hit enter
+And to use weather app you must type in your Terminal, weather 31206 and hit enter